 Building a Career

-Even though you must have a Ph.D. to conduct independent research, those with master’s degrees in biochemistry can qualify for entry-level positions in research.
+Even though you must have a Ph.D. to conduct independent research, those with master's degrees in biochemistry can qualify for entry-level positions in research.
 The BLS reported that employment for biochemists and biophysicists is expected to increase by 30% by 2020.
-In May 2010, these types of scientists earned a median annual salary of $79,390.
+These types of scientists earned a median annual salary of $79,390.
 It is important to keep in mind that these types of job projections and salaries are not guarantees of employment as job availability and salary varies depending on your experience, location, education level, and the economy.